bombasticSlacks/Aspirant/Game/Combat-Training.md

 ## Combat Training
+One of the three greater [Training](Character-Development#Types%20Of%20Training) disciplines.

 Combat is a notable part of any adventurers life.
 #TODOcopy

 ### Specialized Schools